dell/common-github-actions/README.md

 ### go-common

-This workflow runs unit tests, checks package coverage and runs gosec against repositories that utilize Golang as the primary development language.
+This workflow runs multiple checks against repositories that utilize Golang as the primary development language.
+Currently, this workflow will run unit tests, check package coverage, gosec, and go formatter and vetter.

 ```
 name: Common Workflows